 You might like...

-Purple loosestrife makes a tall wildflower that grows naturally on banks of streams and around ponds.
+Purple loosestrife, Lythrum salicaria, is a tall-growing wildflower that grows naturally on banks of streams and around ponds.
 It has strong, upright stems, topped in summer with long, poker-like heads of bright purple-red flowers.
-Plants look tidier if dead heads are removed occasionally.
-They do not need staking but, because plants can be rather vigorous, they need dividing every few years to keep within bounds.
-Team with other moisture-loving plants such as inula in a damp border or pondside.
+Its flowers are extremely attractive to bees and butterflies.

 Plant type: Marginal